 8. SCALE RPA activities in a phased manner – pilot, to POC, to full scale

 This is perhaps the most critical component in our RPA checklist.
 While automation has been around for a long time, it was applied in select cases with tech-savvy programmers.
-RPA that is being discussed today is a topic surrounding digital transformation, enabled by the advent of special purpose RPA tools such as UiPath and Automation Anywhere.
+RPA that is being discussed today is a topic surrounding digital transformation, enabled by the advent of special purpose RPA tools such as UiPath and Microsoft Power Automate.
 As a result, standards and methodologies are evolving, skills are in short supply, and executives desire to automate everything in sight without full awareness.

 Many of these manual, time-consuming and inefficient tasks and activities are being performed by line employees; these employees are best suited to create automations to address role or department-specific automations.
 To enable scaling of automation in the organization, it is key that these employees are empowered to be able to identify, design, develop and implement these automations.
 These are your Citizen Developers – the building blocks of your scale-up strategy.